 I received a Ph.D. in Economics from the University of Washington-Seattle in 2018, where Prof. Rachel M. Heath was my advisor.
 Previously, I received a M.Sc. in Economic Policy from the University College London, U.K., and a B.Sc. in Economics from Presidency College, Kolkata, India.
 Please view my Curriculum Vitae for more details.

 Research: I am an applied microeconomist with a focus on labor and development economics.
 The central theme of my work is the impact of public policy on women’s lives in developing countries.
-Some of the issues that I currently work on are: Can guaranteed workfare programs reduce the effect of adverse income shocks on excess female mortality?
-How does access to finance affect marriage markets when financial transfers at the time of marriage are common?
-Are women more likely to choose their spouse if they have better job opportunities?
+Some of the issues that I currently work on are: Are women more likely to choose their spouse if they have better job opportunities?
 Can employment guarantee make female infants less vulnerable to sex-selection during adverse productivity shocks?
 Can delaying marriage of women decrease their risk of HIV infection?
 Do women police stations affect the female labor force participation?
 Please visit my research page for more details.